jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Enhanced the process of writing to the Playback Database and Spotlight Statistics Repository to reduce the number of error messages in the adk.log. | DS-848
 Corrected a problem where Spotlight was incorrectly reporting "A full backup has never been taken for database" for some mirrored databases. | DS-847
-Corrected a problem where a Spotlight Connection to an Availability Group failed on the default port. | DS-841 Corrected a problem where Spotlight raised false VMware - Virtual Machine Heartbeat alarm. | DS-826 On creating a connection to an Availability Group, testing the connection will now correctly report an invalid listener. | DS-761
+Corrected a problem where a Spotlight Connection to an Availability Group failed on the default port. | DS-841 Cleaned SQL scripts of: Information Monitored Server - SQL Server Collection Execution Failure Collection 'LookupSQLText' failed. | DS-827
+Corrected a problem where Spotlight raised false VMware - Virtual Machine Heartbeat alarm. | DS-826 When the Database Unavailable alarm is raised the message includes the database name. | DS-802 On creating a connection to an Availability Group, testing the connection will now correctly report an invalid listener. | DS-761
 On the SQL Server \| Performance Health drilldown the scoring algorithm has been revised to make it smarter.
 Previous reporting of incorrect low scores has been corrected. | DS-489